Martin Luther King Jr.: Activism and involvement with Native Americans

 King was an avid supporter of Native American rights and Native Americans were active supporters of King's civil rights movement.
 The Native American Rights Fund (NARF) was patterned after the NAACP's Legal Defense and Education Fund.
 The National Indian Youth Council (NIYC) was especially supportive in King's campaigns especially the Poor People's Campaign in 1968.
 In King's book Why We Can't Wait he writes:

 Our nation was born in genocide when it embraced the doctrine that the original American, the Indian, was an inferior race.
 Even before there were large numbers of Negroes on our shores, the scar of racial hatred had already disfigured colonial society.
 From the sixteenth century forward, blood flowed in battles over racial supremacy.
 We are perhaps the only nation which tried as a matter of national policy to wipe out its indigenous population.
 Moreover, we elevated that tragic experience into a noble crusade.
 Indeed, even today we have not permitted ourselves to reject or to feel remorse for this shameful episode.
 Our literature, our films, our drama, our folklore all exalt it.

-In the late 1950's, the remaining Creek in Alabama were trying to completely desegregate schools.
+In the late 1950s, the remaining Creek in Alabama were trying to completely desegregate schools.
 Light-complexioned Native children were allowed to ride buses to previously all-white schools, while dark-skinned Native children from the same band were barred from the same buses.
 Tribal leaders, hearing of King's desegregation campaign in Birmingham, contacted him for assistance.
 Through his intervention the problem was quickly resolved.